(Updated June 27, 2019)

 - The current outstanding balance of the capital will be Php780.

-The lender will keep on collecting the interest as long as the lender had not paid the debt outright, and by ‘outright’ means full a payment not by instalment.
+The lender will keep on collecting the interest as long as the lender had not paid the debt in full a payment, not by installment.
 This is the lending system used by pawnshops in the Philippines.

 Money Lenders vs Banks

-Banks also don’t usually give short term loans.
+Banks also don’t usually give out short-term loans.

 Online Private Lenders